**Edit in progress.**

 The biggest misconception about the winter roses, imo, is that they symbolize (only) Lyanna Stark.
 There is some truth here, but she is only a part of the equation.
 I wouldn't go so far as to say the notion that 'Lyanna = blue roses' is a red herring.
 But, because the flowers are always presented in AGoT as relating to her, I do believe GRRM was intentionally leading the audience down a dimly lit path, so to speak.

 Ned thinks about, remembers, or dreams of Lyanna in combination with winter roses on a handful of occasions.
-Yet it is not until his final chapter (XV) that we learn the origin of his sister's roses.
-Robert had been jesting with Jon and old Lord Hunter as the prince circled the field after unhorsing Ser Barristan in the final tilt to claim the champion’s crown.
+Yet it is not until his final chapter (XV) that we learn where Lyanna's roses came from.
 Ned remembered the moment when all the smiles died, when Prince Rhaegar Targaryen urged his horse past his own wife, the Dornish princess Elia Martell, to lay the queen of beauty’s laurel in Lyanna’s lap.
 He could see it still: a crown of winter roses, blue as frost.
+The fact that GRRM waits until Ned's final POV to reveal this to us is no accident.
+In fact, this juxtaposition of the start of Rhaegar and Lyanna's relationship in Ned's last chapter mirrors his memories of their deaths in his first chapter.
+In other words, GRRM begins with Rhaegar and Lyanna's deaths (their end), and ends with their beginning.

 Before getting started, it's worth noting what blue roses tend to mean in the real world.
 For example: "The meaning of the blue rose is about mystery [as in; who is Jon Snow's mother?] or attaining the impossible.
 The blue rose is also used as a symbol of love at first sight [R+L?].
 The blue colouring also represents royal blood [which Jon receives from his father] so it can represent splendour and regal majesty."